ucsb/campus-cloud-docs/docs/bestpractices/close.md

 ## Cloud Account Closure

 When you are ready to close your Campus Cloud account(AWS, Azure) please follow the steps below.
-It is important to understand that once the account is CLOSED any data, analysis, reports, objects in S3 buckets and all other resources will be unavailable.
+It is important to understand that once the account is CLOSED any data, analysis, reports, objects in S3 buckets or Azure storage and all other resources will be unavailable.
 The associated PO should NOT be closed until 1 month AFTER the final invoicing from the Campus Cloud Team.

 It is imperative that you destroy all resources that you have created AFTER backing up any/all data you wish to maintain.

 A request to close a Campus Cloud account is NOT completed until all Resources created by the Owner have been destroyed.
-A good indicator that this has been accomplished is the account charges are minimal ($5-20/mo).
+A good indicator that this has been accomplished is the account charges are minimal (<$5-10/mo).
 A nominal dollar amount per month is normal to maintain an account in the Landing Zone.

 ⚠️ WARNING - once you CONFIRM your account for closure in step 4 below, you are confirming there is nothing in the account that you need and ALL resources, data, etc can be destroyed.
 This is not a reversible process.
 There is no "undo".